 Everybody is talking about the importance of customer feedback, and rightfully so.
 We know by now, that there is value in feedback as it helps improve products and services, measure customer satisfaction, create a better customer experience, and inspire loyalty.
 But, do you see the desired results from your efforts at collecting feedback?
 If not, you might want to reconsider your customer feedback process.

-Many companies go about collecting feedback because that is what experts say they should do.
+Many companies collect feedback because that is what experts say they should do.
 The experts are right, by the way.
-You should definitely gather customer feedback.
-But before that, you need to create a customer feedback process to effectively manage the data you collect.
+You should gather customer feedback.
+But before that, you need to create a customer feedback process to manage the data you collect effectively.

 What is a customer feedback process?

 Having in place a customer feedback process allows you to continually and consistently leverage customer feedback and profit from it.
 A systematic feedback process is all about enabling the customer to provide feedback and ensuring the collected data is actionable towards improving your business and meeting customer expectations.
 The most beneficial aspect, however, of a customer feedback process is that it engages the customer in a way that delivers relevant information and, upon further analysis, insights.

 How to create a successful customer feedback process

 Customer feedback presents you with the opportunity to listen to your customers and assimilate their feedback to grow your business.
 Sit back and continue reading to find out how to create a customer feedback process that yields the desired outcomes.

 Your first concern is to make it easy for your customers to answer questions.
 Long questions and complicated language will not do you any favors.
 Focus your questionnaires on the aspect of your business you want to receive feedback for.
 Keep your questions simple and to the point.
 Your customers will not answer any questions if they have to spend too much energy on the feedback.